 Whatever you want to do with your radiators, we’ve created this guide that tells you how to strip the old paint away, how to paint them, what colours or paints you could use and whether it affects the efficiency of your heating system.

 If you’re restoring your radiators, it’s better to start afresh.
 This means stripping the paint off your radiator before you add a new coat, especially if the paint has begun to come loose and flake off.
 Stripping is a relatively easy but time-consuming job, particularly if you have multiple radiators to work on.

 The best way to remove the paint is to sand the surface using a coarse-grit paper, and then use a paint stripper.
 You should follow the instructions carefully and use the appropriate eyewear.
-The paint remover will gently soften the layers of paint.
-The more layers you’re taking off, the more stripper you’ll need.
-Once the paint is soft enough, you’ll be able to use a scraper to gently remove it without damaging the structure of the radiator underneath.
+The paint remover should gently soften the old layers of paint, but remember, the more layers you’re taking off, the more stripper you’ll need.
+Once the paint is soft enough, you’ll be able to use a scraper to gently remove it without damaging the structure of the radiator underneath, as pictured above.
 You may need a paintbrush to apply stripper to particularly difficult-to-reach or ornate areas.

 White is still the most popular colour for a radiator, but don’t feel like you need to stick to this.
 Some home interior designers claim that you shouldn’t use white paint in your house at all, and that doors, ceilings, skirting boards and radiators should all be painted in colour.
 If you’re brave enough to try this, then your radiator can be painted the same colour as your walls.